Doctor Strange is going to die…

 But there's been a twist.

 Newsarama previously established that the Darkhold series takes place before the events of the Hellfire Gala, so that was never a conflict, but before her death we speculated that it looked increasingly likely that Wanda would win the title of Sorceror Supreme and would be the latest and perhaps most important stepping stone in her journey in comic books from a minor mutant character with often inexplicable, undefined powers, to a frequent victim/pawn of villains like Chthon, Mephisto, and Doctor Doom, to a fully self-realized character in control of her own destiny and one of the most powerful and important superheroes in the entire Marvel Universe.(opens in new tab)

 Like her comic book counterpart, the live-action Wanda also seemed poised to emerge as one of her world's most powerful figures.
-But now - at least for the moment - comic book Wanda was killed, and taking over the mantle of Sorcerer Supreme seemed unlikely given its impracticality.
+But then comic book Wanda was killed, and taking over the mantle of Sorcerer Supreme seemed unlikely given its impracticality.